UX design, UI development

 “Well, we had an expert in user experience.
 Marlin Ouverson did the entire design for the user experience… down to the placement of every pixel and every color… and it’s absolutely beautiful.
 And everyone that we had come in to view this while we were setting it up was oohing and aahing about it, so we knew we had gotten it right.”

-Steeped the Evolution of Interfaces
+Steeped in the history of human-machine interfaces

 Since those days, Marlin has consistently advocated for improved human-machine interfaces.